evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 ## Lights

 You can choose between two types of headlights for the BMW iX3.

-The standard headlights use LED technology.
-Headlights based on LED Matrix with Laser technology are available as an option.
+- The standard headlights use LED technology.
+- Headlights based on LED Matrix with Laser technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.

-In addition, the standard taillights use LED technology.
+The standard taillights use LED technology.

 ## Advanced driver assistance systems